Comparison of SAT-based and ASP-based Algorithms for Inconsistency Measurement: Evaluation

 \paragraph{SC}

-To begin with, we would like to recall the fact that we increased the timeout for the data sets SC and LP to $5000$\,seconds ($83.\overline{3}$\,minutes), as mentioned in Section \ref{sec:overall-runtimes}.
+To begin with, we would like to recall the fact that we increased the timeout for the data sets SC and LP to $5000$\,seconds ($83.\overline{3}$\,minutes).
 However, even with this increased timeout, the data set still poses a great challenge for all three approaches wrt.\ all six inconsistency measures.
-On the other hand, this is not entirely surprising---in a SAT competition, the problem at hand is to decide whether a given knowledge base is satisfiable or not (which is \np-complete), while the problem we are dealing with in this work is to determine an inconsistency value (which is in $\mathsf{FP}^{\np [\log n]}$ wrt.\ $\ihs$ and $\imdalal$, and proven to be $\mathsf{FP}^{\np [\log n]}$-complete wrt.\ $\icont$, $\iforget$, $\isdalal$, and $\ihdalal$ \citep{thimm2019a}).
+On the other hand, this is not entirely surprising---in a SAT competition, the problem at hand is to decide whether a given knowledge base is satisfiable or not (which is \np-complete), while the problem we are dealing with in this work is to determine an inconsistency value (which is in $\mathsf{FP}^{\np [\log n]}$ wrt.\ $\ihs$ and $\imdalal$, and proven to be $\mathsf{FP}^{\np [\log n]}$-complete wrt.\ $\icont$, $\iforget$, $\isdalal$, and $\ihdalal$ \cite{thimm2019a}).

-Overall, all three approaches time out in most cases.
-To be precise, the ASP approaches time out in $578$ out of $600$ cases, the SAT approaches in $580$, and the naive approaches in $578$ cases (see Table \ref{tab:cumulative-runtimes} for more details).
-It is striking that the naive approaches exhibit the same number of timeouts as the ASP-based approaches.
-However, it should also be noted that only the naive methods for $\icont$ and $\iforget$ yield any results whatsoever.
-With regard to all other measures (i.e., $\ihs$, $\imdalal$, $\isdalal$, and $\ihdalal$), the naive methods time out in all cases.
+In summary, all three approaches time out in most cases---the ASP approaches in $576$ out of $600$ cases, the SAT approaches in $580$, and the naive approaches in $578$ cases (see Table \ref{tab:cumulative-runtimes} for more details).
+It should be noted that wrt.\ the naive methods, only the those for $\icont$ and $\iforget$ could solve any instances whatsoever.
 The reason for this behavior is most likely the previously mentioned fact that the naive approaches for both $\icont$ and $\iforget$ use a SAT solver to check whether the given knowledge base is consistent as a first step, which allows for retrieving the inconsistency value fast in case it is $0$.
 If the inconsistency value is $1$, both approaches can still yield a result rather fast if the ``correct'' atom (in the case of $\icont$) or atom occurrence (in the case of $\iforget$) is removed at an early stage.
-Furthermore, all knowledge bases in the data set at hand are already provided in CNF---hence, as opposed to all other data sets considered in this work, the formulas do not require any additional transformation steps.
+Our analysis (see Figure \ref{fig:histo-SAT}) shows that, in fact, all instances from the SC data set that could be solved have either inconsistency value $0$ or $1$ (wrt.\ all measures).\footnote{This is a quite reasonable result, as the knowledge bases in this data set were designed for a SAT competition.
+Hence, it is supposed to be challenging to decide whether they are unsatisfiable at all.} Furthermore, all knowledge bases in the data set at hand are already provided in CNF---hence, as opposed to all other data sets considered in this work, the formulas do not require any additional transformation steps for the SAT approaches.